anildwarepo/CustomerChurnPredictionWorkshop/Designer.md

 ![Alt text](./assets/automlimage44.png)

 - Navigate to the azureml-blobstore-{{some-guid}} folder.
-Type the folder path in the search box. azureml/my_unique_folder_name/
+Type the folder path in the search box.
+For e.g azureml/my_unique_folder_name/.
+This is the name of the folder path provided in the Designer page.

 ![Alt text](./assets/automlimage45.png)